 What has been true regarding the camps of Florence, Bannack, and Virginia City, had been true in part in earlier camps and was to be repeated perhaps a trifle less vividly in other camps yet to come.
 The Black Hills gold rush, for instance, which came after the railroad but before the Indians were entirely cleared away, made a certain wild history of its own.
 We had our Deadwood stage line then, and our Deadwood City with all its wildlife of drinking, gambling, and shooting — the place where more than one notorious bad man lost his life, and some capable officers of the peace shared their fate.
 To describe in detail the life of this stampede and the wild scenes ensuing upon it is perhaps not needful here.
 The main thing is that the great quartz lodes of the Black Hills support in the end a steady, thrifty, and law-abiding population.

 All over that West, once so unspeakably wild and reckless, there now rise great cities where recently were scattered only mining-camps scarce fit to be called units of any social compact.
 It was but yesterday that these men fought and drank and dug their own graves in their own sluices.
 At the city of Helena, on the site of Last Chance Gulch, one recalls that not so long ago citizens could show with a certain contemporary pride the old dead tree once known as “Hangman’s Tree.”
-It marked a spot which might be called a focus of the old frontier.
+It marked a spot that might be called a focus of the old frontier.
 Around it, and in the country immediately adjoining, was fought out the great battle whose issue could not be doubted — that between the new and the old days; between law and order and individual lawlessness; between the school and the saloon; between the home and the dance-hall; between society united and resolved and the individual reverted to worse than savagery.

 About the Author: Excerpted from the book The Passing of the Frontier, A Chronicle of the Old West, by Emerson Hough, Yale University Press, 1918.
 Emerson Hough (1857–1923) was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.